Skip To Content Skip To Menu Skip To Footer

 The Dickinson Gateway is an online portal for information and services for the college community.
 As you prepare to come to Dickinson, you will use the Gateway to access your Dickinson email and obtain news and information about preparing for Orientation and your first year at Dickinson.
 As you progress through your college career, the information and services you access through the Gateway will change.
 The Gateway allows Dickinson to deliver information and services targeted to your specific roles and activities at the college.

 With so much to do before you arrive at Dickinson, we want to help you keep track of everything with this list of important dates and deadlines.
 You will use Navigate (a campus platform) to keep track of those items.
-Open the site to see your actual to-do list.
+Open the site to see "Your Journey to Dickinson."

 The following is a sample list of what to expect.
 Don't worry; we will pace it out for you so you don't have to do everything all at once!